Canon 1D Mark II N vs Sony RX100 VI

 |Sony RX100 IV« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 IV|

 It is notable that the 1D Mark II N has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 1D Mark II N (unlike the RX100 VI) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The RX100 VI is a recent model that features in the current product line-up of Sony.
-In contrast, the 1D Mark II N has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D Mark II N was succeeded by the Canon 1D Mark III.
+Both the 1D Mark II N and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+The 1D Mark II N was replaced by the Canon 1D Mark III, while the RX100 VI was followed by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D Mark II N or the Sony RX100 VI – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.